awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/build-greengrass-dockerfile.md

 \(Optional\) The path to the configuration file to use to install the AWS IoT Greengrass Core software\.
 You can use this option to set up new Greengrass core devices with a specific nucleus configuration, or to specify manually provisioned resources, for example\.
 You must mount your configuration file to the path that you specify in this argument\.

 `TRUSTED_PLUGIN`
+This feature is available for v2\.4\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
 \(Optional\) The path to a JAR file to load as a trusted plugin\.
 Use this option to provide provisioning plugin JAR files, such as to install with [fleet provisioning](fleet-provisioning.md) or [custom provisioning](custom-provisioning.md)\.

+`THING_POLICY_NAME`
+This feature is available for v2\.4\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+\(Optional\) The name of the AWS IoT policy to attach to this core device's AWS IoT thing certificate\.
+If the AWS IoT policy with this name doesn't exist in your AWS account the AWS IoT Greengrass Core software creates it\.
+You must specify `PROVISION=true` to apply this argument\.
+The AWS IoT Greengrass Core software creates a permissive AWS IoT policy by default\.
+You can scope down this policy, or create a custom policy where you restrict permissions for your use case\.
+For more information, see [Minimal AWS IoT policy for AWS IoT Greengrass V2 core devices](device-auth.md#greengrass-core-minimal-iot-policy)\.

 ## Specify the dependencies to install<a name="dockerfile-run-instruction"></a>